Travelling to Indonesia?

 - ATMs in Indonesia dispense either 50,000 IDR or 100,000 IDR notes.
 A sticker will clearly indicate which one.

-Where to find ATMs in Indonesia?
+Where to Find ATMs in Indonesia?

 ATMs are widely available across cities, airports, and tourist destinations in Indonesia.
 You can usually find them at: